FREQUENTLY ASKED QUESTIONS (FAQs)

 Q - How quickly can you make my guard?

 A - We have a large number of blank guards in stock.
-If we have the one in stock that you require then you could have it within a week.
+If we have the one in stock that you require then you could have it the same day.
 If we have to do a run to make the required profile, then it will be placed in the queue.
-Our aim is to have a maximum turnaround time of 30 days from receipt of a deposit.
+Our aim for a long time was to have a maximum turnaround time of 30 days from receipt of a deposit, demand lately has pushed that out to 40 days.

 Q - Why the need for a 50% deposit?